-The accounting policies used are unchanged compared to last year, and the annual accounts are presented in Danish kroner (DKK).
+Except for the above, the accounting policies for the financial statements remain unchanged from last year, and the annual accounts are presented in Danish kroner (DKK).

 Recognition and measurement in general

 Income is recognised in the profit and loss account concurrently with its realisation, including the recognition of value adjustments of financial assets and liabilities.
 Likewise, all costs, these including depreciation, amortisation, writedown, provisions, and reversals which are due to changes in estimated amounts previously recognised in the profit and loss account are recognised in the profit and loss account.